FreezingMoon/Gummy-Turbo-Tunnel/README.md

 # BattleGum Turbo Tunnel

 This game is insipired by the infamous NES game called BattleToads, which had it's 3rd level, Turbo Tunnel, known as one of the most frustrating and difficult levels in gaming history.
 It's a 2d racing game, similar to the infinite runners, but limited in gameplay, so yeah, you can beat it, with enough skill.
-Game engine used is http://phaser.io as the game is meant to tbe played from the browser.
+You can play from the browser, [Phaser](https://phaser.io) FTW!

 ## Objective